2024 Pics – Courtesy of Cat Brown Photography

-The Oxbow 50 is a 50k trail running ultra held on the Trans-Canada, Epinette & Yellowquill Trails of Spruce Woods Provincial Park Manitoba.
+You’ve asked, we’re adding!
+Welcome to the all new Oxbow 15/50.
+This year in addition to the classic 50k distance, we’re added a nice 15k (ish-will be totally longer than 15k, but 15k sounds better…haha) as well.
+This is a trail running race held on the Trans-Canada, Epinette & Yellowquill Trails of Spruce Woods Provincial Park Manitoba, May 2, 2026.
 We acknowledge that these are the ancestral lands, Treaty 1 Territory, traditional territory of the Anishinaabeg, Cree, Oji-Cree, Dakota, and Dene Peoples and the homeland of the Metis Nation.

 PLEASE READ THE FOLLOWING BEFORE REGISTERING.